Business and cash flow management

 Building your business credit will take time.
 As your business grows, you’ll be able to develop and strengthen relationships with partners, vendors, and lenders—and it’s important to make sure anybody you’re taking credit from reports your payments to the business credit bureaus.

-Here are six steps to help build your business credit.
+Here are six steps for how to build your business credit.

 1. Incorporate your business